BY USE CASE

 Common cloud application security processes include security testing and secure web gateways.
 It also involves securing the architecture.
 As more enterprises adopt hybrid and multi-cloud strategies, cloud app security needs to adapt to these environments.
 Cloud security architecture assesses the environment for application gateways, identity verification systems, and enterprise datacenter deployments.

-While cloud app security involves securing the environment, web application security involves securing the applications themselves.
-Web apps are apps or services that users can access via an internet browser.
+While cloud application security involves securing the environment, web application security involves securing the applications themselves.
+Web applications are applications or services that users can access via an internet browser.
 Securing the applications is important for organizations that provide web services or host applications in the cloud because they must protect them from cybercriminal intrusions.

 An example of web application security is the web application firewall.
 This solution acts as a filter, inspecting incoming data packets and blocking suspicious traffic.